U.S. asks U.N. to unfreeze $1.5 billion Libyan assets

 | UNITED NATIONS

 UNITED NATIONS The United States on Wednesday asked the U.N.
-Security Council to unfreeze $1.5 billion in Libyan assets, a proposal South African has blocked for weeks because it objects to funding the rebel government.
+Security Council to unfreeze $1.5 billion (917 million pounds) in Libyan assets, a proposal South African has blocked for weeks because it objects to funding the rebel government.

 The U.S. delegation submitted a draft resolution to the 15-nation body asking it to make the money available for civilian and humanitarian purposes "as soon as possible."